VincentGvr/Workshops/Airflow/Airflow.md

 # 3 Compositions of DAGs

+DAGs are made of different tasks.
+These tasks can be of different kinds, such as :
+- **Operators** : Items that holds the logic of data processing.
+- **Deferrable operators** : Asyncrhonous operators, to reorganize tasks waiting for external resources.
+- **Sensors** : Items that waits for signals to organize pipelines.

 ## Operator :
 Contains the logic of how the data is processed in the pipeline.
 It is a Python class that encapsulte the logic to do work units, like a wrapper.
 When an operator is instanciated, it becomes a Task.
 It can be generic of very specific.
   - All operators inherit from the abstract class ```BaseOperator``` that contains logic to execute work.